 Advisors participate in professional development opportunities, establish appropriate relationships and boundaries with advisees, and create environments that promote physical, emotional, and spiritual health.
 Advisors maintain a healthy balance in their lives and articulate personal and professional needs when appropriate.
 They consider continued professional growth and development to be the responsibility of both themselves and their institutions.

 Click here for a pdf version of this document.
 This document is a 'member benefit publication'; it can be downloaded and used on campuses in accordance with the NACADA copyright statement.

-The Statement of Core Values provides the guidance academic advisors seek from the National Academic Advising Association.
+The Statement of Core Values provides the guidance academic advisors seek from NACADA: The Global Community of Academic Advising.
 The Statement is reviewed periodically to ensure its alignment with current professional practices and philosophies.
-The National Academic Advising Association encourages institutions to adopt the Statement of Core Values and support the work of those who provide academic advising.
+The NACADA encourages institutions to adopt the Statement of Core Values and support the work of those who provide academic advising.

-Revised 2005 Copyright © 2005 by the National Academic Advising Association (NACADA)
+Revised 2005 Copyright © 2005 by NACADA: The Global Community of Academic Advising

 Links to remaining portions of the Core Values Statement